 Access by public transport

-•15 min.
-(1.2km) southwards walk from Kiyosu Station of the JR Tokaido Main Line (board from JR Nagoya Station), or;
+• 15-min.
+(1.2-km) walk south from Kiyosu Station on the JR Tokaido Main Line (board from JR Nagoya Station).

-•12 min.
-(1km) northwards from Shin-Kiyosu Station of the Meitetsu Nagoya Line (board from Meitetsu Nagoya Station).
+• 12-min.
+(1-km) walk north from Shin Kiyosu Station on the Meitetsu Nagoya Line (board from Meitetsu Nagoya Station).

 • Access by car